2121

 French and European roulette share many similarities.
 The French Roulette wheel, like the European Roulette wheel, has 37 pockets, numbered from 0 to 36 - slightly different from American Roulette, which has an extra double-zero 00 pocket, giving it a higher house edge.

 Ultimately, French Roulette distinguishes itself mainly by its La Partage and En Prison rules, both of which give you better odds compared to other versions.
-Because of its history and unique roulette rules, this is a favourite among roulette lovers worldwide looking for the most player-friendly version of the game.
+Because of its history and unique roulette rules, this is a favourite among roulette players worldwide.

 French Roulette Table Layout